vyperlang/vyper/vyper/venom/README.md

   - make and mark a data segment (one data segment in context - so maybe section it?) dunno
 - db
   - db stores into the data segment some label? hmm
-- dloadbytes
+- `dloadbytes`
-  - alias for `codecopy` for legacy reasons. may be removed in future versions.
+  - Alias for `codecopy` for legacy reasons.
+May be removed in future versions.
 - `ret`
   - Represents a return from an internal call.
   - Jumps to a location given by `op`, hence modifies the program counter.
   - ```
     ret op
     ```
-- exit
+- `exit`
   - Similar to `stop`, but used for constructor exit.
 The assembler is expected to jump to a special initcode sequence which returns the runtime code.
   - ```
     exit